dalechyn/h0tw4t3r.github.io/content/posts/mev-get-ready-1.md

 Yet then, I decided to explore MEV opportunities.

-In future post I'll cover my plan at the time, with some pseudo-code alpha.
+In the future post I'll cover my plan at the time, with some pseudo-code alpha.

 If you want to see more content like this, subscribe to my twitter [0xh0tw4t3r](https://twitter.com/0xh0tw4t3r).